juliankrispel/jkrsp/content/blog/accessibility-for-rich-text-editors/index.md

 image: image-of-keyboard.jpg
 ---

-If you're building an app that features a rich text editor - you should make them as accessible as possible for screen-readers.
+If you're building an app that features a rich text editor - you should make it as accessible as possible for screen-readers.

-The following is a list of 10 recommendations for building accessible rich text editors.
-Although most points will be applicable to any kind of library you use, some of them are specific to building editors with react.js.
+The following is a list of __10 recommendations for building accessible rich text editors__.
+Although most points will be applicable to any kind of library you use, some of them are specific to react.js.

 ### 1. Test with an actual screen reader

-If you have never used a screen reader, stop what you're doing and try to use your app or [any](https://docs.google.com/) app [with](https://medium.com/) that has a [rich text editor](https://www.notion.so/) with a screen reader.
+If you have never used a screen reader, try one out on your app or [any](https://docs.google.com/) app [with](https://medium.com/) that has a [rich text editor](https://www.notion.so/).
 I'd consider this blog-post a success even if you don't come back to finish reading it.

 - On __OSX__ you already have one built in to your operating system: [VoiceOver](https://support.apple.com/en-gb/guide/voiceover/welcome/mac).
-- For __Windows__ users there's [nvda](https://github.com/nvaccess/nvda)(free) which is overall the most popular screen reader.
+- For __Windows__ users there's [nvda](https://github.com/nvaccess/nvda) (free) which is also the most widely used.
-- A very popular screen reader is also [JAWS](https://www.freedomscientific.com/products/software/jaws/) (not free).
+- Another popular screen reader is [JAWS](https://www.freedomscientific.com/products/software/jaws/) (not free).

 All of the below recommendations become more obvious if you put yourself into your users shoes.